VollmerLab/16S_Florida_Tank_Analysis/README.md

 #### ** NOT FILTERED FOR DOSES OR TIMEPOINTS **

+Applied filters for 20% prevalence, less than 10% missingness, remove ASVs with an average of less than 100 cpm per sample
 ![plot](./Figures/venn_nm_unfiltered.png)

+ASVs that were significant for treatment (time + exposure + susceptibility)
 ![plot](./Figures/venn_nm_sig_treatment.png)

+ASVs that meet the criteria for one of our pathogen/opportunist strategies
 ![plot](./Figures/venn_nm_in_category.png)

+the 89 ASVs above into a complex upset by bacterial strategy
 ![plot](./Figures/cu_unfiltered_bacterial_strategies.png)

 #### **Filtered for Diseased Dose, T3, T7 BEFORE running the model**
+Adding the filter for being in D, T3, and T7 before vs. after the model alters

 ![plot](./Figures/venn_nm.png)